Years Produced: 1907 – Present

 Our Patient Advocates can answer your questions about asbestos exposure and help you find a top attorney.

-Manufactures that made asbestos-containing plastics include:
+Manufactures that made asbestos plastics include:

 View our resources for patients and familiesGet Help Today